mrgaaron/docs/reference/Device.md

 # Device

+The device is the core business object in TempoIQ.
+All data is stored within a device, and analytics can be performed on a device or by comparing across several devices.

 A device generally corresponds to a discrete physical unit that has one or more associated sensors.
 For example: a solar panel, vehicle, or activity monitor.